TDGerve/silicH2O/docs/source/interference_subtraction.rst

 Interference subtraction
 ========================
 This tool can be used to unmix glass and interference signals if a separate spectrum of only the interfering phase is available.
-Unmixing is done with the :py:meth:`ramCOH.Glass.subtract_interference() <ramcoh:ramCOH.raman.glass.Glass.subtract_interference>` method, which subtracts baseline corrected inferference signal from the raw glass signal.
-Scaling and position of the interference is optimised by minimising the difference between the unmixed spectrum and a calculated unaffected spectrum within a region set by the user.
-This region should be narrow and contain ideally contain the highest interfering peak(s), while the areas directly left and right adjacent should be free from interference.
-The unaffected spectrum is calculated from a cubic spline interpolation across the minimisation region and nearby interference peaks would potentially give unrealstic results.

-Optionally, the interference can be deconvolved before subtraction from the glass.
-This has the added benefit that deconvolutions are noise-free, but care should be taken that the deconvolution has a good fit to the baseline corrected spectrum.

 Importing interference
 ----------------------